boumannm/boumannm/README.md

 **The HowOnSwitch project**

 As a tech-geek and a gamer i wanted to combine my latest gaming toy (the Nintendo Switch) and the technical side of games released on it.
-This led to my current project [HowOnSwitch](https://github.com/boumannm/switch).
+This led to my current project [Switch](https://github.com/PixelatedDeveloper/switch).
 A project showing how games released on it run, what resolution, what FPS and other related specs.
 I've had a few people helping me already but more pull-requests are always welcome.

 **About me**
 Some random things about me:
 - 🖥️ My main PC has a Ryzen 2600, 16GB RAM and a Vega 56.
-- 📺 The last anime i finished was Enen no Shouboutai: Ni no Shou.
+- 📺 The last anime i finished was Haikyuu!
+To the Top 2nd Season.
 - 🎮 The game i play most is Rocket League.